Your Guide to The Marathon Des Sables (MDS)

 According to the British Heart Foundation, the average time it takes to walk five miles is about one hour and 40 minutes.

-This average time can vary depending on the individual, but the key is that walking five miles daily is a fantastic way to improve your fitness and health.
+This average time can vary depending on the individual, but the best part?
+Walking five miles a day can do wonders for your fitness and health

 Today, let’s talk about what it takes to tackle a five-mile walk, a great goal for anyone looking to boost their fitness gently yet effectively.